-Ten years on, and few (aside from Mario himself) will place the now-experienced player in the top 50 players in the world.
-After changing more than 6 clubs during these 10 years, he is now a part of the relegated side Brescia and we have to wait and see which team he is going to play in the upcoming season.
+Twelve years on, and few (aside from Mario himself) will place the now-experienced player in the top 200 players in the world.
+After changing tons of clubs he is now playing for FC Sion in Swiss Super League.

 The French star player has earned over £70 million in loan fees and has been to a variety of leagues in Europe because of his behaviour and his failure to deliver consistently despite some occasional brilliance.
 The attacker had some good performances at Chelsea but declined until retiring from football at Indian side Mumbai City FC in 2015.